-Heritage Seeds continues to lead the improvement of lucerne forage solutions through a number of exciting projects including an important partnership with SARDI, for the continual development of cultivars for the Australian environment.
-New varieties of lucerne are continually being assessed in the field via replicated trials and laboratory screening for improvement on aspects such as overall yield, season yield, persistence, disease and pest tolerance, and forage quality.
+Barenbrug continues to lead the improvement of lucerne forage solutions through a number of exciting projects including an important partnership with SARDI, for the continual development of cultivars for the Australian environment.
+New varieties of lucerne are continually being assessed in the field via replicated trials and laboratory screening for improvement on aspects such as overall yield, seasonal yield, persistence, forage quality and disease and pest tolerance.
 Development work is concurrently underway with new strains of rhizobium that may confer improved rhizobium activity at lower soil pH levels.

-Heritage Seeds has a partnership with Grasslanz in New Zealand, with the main focus on breeding highly winter-active varieties for the international market.
-This work is undertaken in the heartland of the Australian lucerne seed production region at Keith, South Australia, with the first commercially available varieties set for release in 2018/19.
+Barenbrug has also worked with Grasslanz in New Zealand, with the main focus on breeding highly winter-active varieties for the international market.
+This work was undertaken in the heartland of the Australian lucerne seed production region at Keith, South Australia, and several new varieties have now been released.

 Work is also continuing with some other international partners including Forage Genetics International (FGI).
-FGI, through Heritage Seeds, conduct out-of-season lucerne seed production in Australia for re-export and, through this collaboration, some new and innovative varieties are being assessed for forage yield and seed production objectives.
+FGI, through Barenbrug, conduct out-of-season lucerne seed production in Australia for re-export and, through this collaboration, some new and innovative varieties are being assessed for forage yield and seed production objectives.